Chapter

 What does John 8:3 mean?

-At various times in Jesus' public ministry, He was challenged by religious leaders, such as the Pharisees (Matthew 16:1; 19:3; Matthew 22:35; Luke 10:25; 11:54).
-Their questions were usually meant as traps, not sincere requests.
-These were brought up in an effort to embarrass Jesus in front of His followers.
-Unfortunately for Jesus' critics, those attempts always came up short—in fact, they usually went worse for the critics than if they'd just been silent.
-Here, the Pharisees introduce a new wrinkle: a real-life, flesh-and-blood moral dilemma, both unexpected and scandalous.
+At various times in Jesus' public ministry, He was challenged by religious leaders, such as the Pharisees (Matthew 16:1; 19:3; 22:35; Luke 10:25; 11:53–54).
+Their questions were usually insincere traps, not serious requests.
+These were brought up to embarrass Jesus in front of His followers.
+Unfortunately for Jesus' critics, those attempts always came up short.
+In fact, they usually ended worse for the critics than if they'd been silent.
+Here, the Pharisees introduce a new factor: a real-life, flesh-and-blood moral dilemma, both unexpected and scandalous.

 The act of "placing her in the midst" is part of the Pharisees' intended drama.
-This is meant to be as public as possible, so that Jesus' response can be given as much publicity as possible.
-Of course, that approach assumes that Jesus is about to make a serious public-relations error.
-As it turns out, this assumption is once again false.
+This is meant to be as public as possible.
+That means Jesus' response can be given as much publicity as possible.
+Of course, that strategy assumes Jesus is about to make a serious public-relations error.
+This assumption is once again false.

 Expand